zombico/SATI/README.md

 **Who This Is For:**

 *Developers prototyping AI features* - Ship in hours using local models, migrate to cloud APIs later without changing middleware.
+Drop in your files, modify instructions and run it.

 *Platform teams* - Vendor-neutral telemetry, request/response tracing, and policy enforcement at the HTTP layer.